Skip to content

 You use this same information later to search for the tracker's path and telemetry, so write it down.

-You need to tell the tracker:
+You need to configure the tracker with

-- The frequency band (usually 20m)
+• The frequency band (usually 20m)

-- The channel (pick one someone else isn't using)
+• The channel (pick one someone else isn't using)

-- Your callsign
+• Your callsign

 Plug your tracker into USB and configure your tracker through the Configuration GUI.